noodlecollie/v2mp/docs/V2MP.md

 If a push operation overflows the stack, or a pop operation underflows the stack, a [`SOF`](#faults) fault is raised.

+The status register `SR` is unaffected by the instruction, and its existing value is maintained.

 ### `Fh`: Halt (`HCF`)

 Also known as "halt and catch fire".
 This instruction stops the processor, leaves all registers as they are, and raises an [`HCF`](#faults) fault.